 Get written estimates from several contractors before making a final decision.

-Be wary if the contract requires a large down payment, such as half of the total cost, or requires you to sign over your insurance check.
+Be wary if the contract requires a large down payment, such as half of the total cost, or requires that you sign over an insurance check.

 Consumers who believe they have been treated unfairly in a home improvement transaction, or any consumer transaction, should file a complaint with the Ohio Attorney General’s Office at 800-282-0515 or www.OhioAttorneyGeneral.gov